 1. Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
 3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
 2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
 1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
 0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.

-Scord Prog gives them curri globa prog ESTIPLIATED Program (HESJLP), which is an elective track consisting of up to 20 students per cohort.
-The HESJLP gives students the opportunity to engage in enhanced clinical training and experiences focused on themes of global and local health equity/social justice.
+Rush Medical College offers the Health Equity & Social Justice Leadership Program (HESJLP), which is an elective track consisting of up to 20 students per cohort.
+The HESJLP gives students the opportunity to engage in enhanced clinical training and experiences focused on themes of global and local health equity/social justice, including planetary health.
 Students in the program participate in a curriculum specifically geared toward a career focused on vulnerable populations, health equity and global health.
 The class is graded on a pass/fail basis and students are allowed to opt out of the program if they desire.
-This would be awarded 2 points.